ilhamksyuriadi/Laundry-Information-System---Font-end/README.md

 # Quick start
 -clone this repository

--open terminal on the same path of clone and write then enter: npm install
+-open terminal on the same path with clone and write then enter: npm install

 -still on the same terminal, write then enter: nodemon

 there are 3 user: customer, employee and manager